dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

 # Assumptions and Caveats:

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

+**1. Partial months excluded from YoY trend analysis:**
+The dataset begins on March 19, 2012 and ends on March 19, 2015.
+Both March periods contain only 13–19 days of data.
+Including these months in YoY comparisons would overstate 2013 growth by approximately 2x due to unequal day counts in the baseline.
+All trend analysis uses April 2012 as the start point for YoY calculations.
+For March 2015 performance, a Month-to-Date (MTD) comparison using the same 19-day window from 2014 is used instead of full-month extrapolation.

+**2. Null UTM campaign handling:**

-Handling Null Values: For records in the website_sessions table where utm_campaign is missing (null), traffic is categorized based on the following technical criteria:
+For records in website_sessions where utm_campaign is missing (null), traffic is categorized using the following logic:

-**1. Direct Traffic:** Defined as sessions where both utm_source and http_referer are null.
-This represents users who accessed the site directly via URL entry or browser bookmarks, without an external referral or campaign tracking.
+- ***Direct Traffic:*** Sessions where both utm_source and http_referer are null — users accessing via direct URL or bookmarks.

-- Organic Search: Defined as sessions where utm_source is null but the http_referer contains "search" strings.
-This indicates users who discovered the website through unpaid results on search engines (e.g., Google, Bing).
+- ***Organic Search:*** Sessions where utm_source is null but http_referer contains search engine strings — unpaid search discovery.

-- Temporal Scope Exclusions: Data for March 2012 has been excluded from the primary analysis for the following reasons:

-**2. Data Incompleteness:** The dataset for this period only begins on the 19th of the month.
-Including this partial data would lead to skewed Month-over-Month or Year-over-Year growth metrics, resulting in misleading interpretations.
-Relevance and Recency: Given that this data is over three years old, it lacks sufficient proximity to current market conditions and has negligible impact on contemporary currently strategic decision-making.
+**3. Bounce rate benchmarks sourced from Shopify industry data:**

+The e-commerce bounce rate benchmark range of 36–45% referenced in Category 2 is based on published Shopify industry averages for retail and gifting categories.
+This benchmark should be periodically refreshed as market conditions evolve.

+**4. March 2015 YoY decline is a data artifact, not a business signal:**

+The apparent -3.7% YoY session decline in March 2015 is caused by the dataset ending on March 19 — creating an incomplete month compared to a full March 2014.
+This should not be reported as a performance decline without the MTD context provided in Category 1.